kaden175ck/Small-Web-Components/Readme.md

-## Some fun web components built for practice using vanilla HTML and CSS.
+## This repository is all about making web designs and animations using vanilla CSS and HTML.